 5.1.3.1 Description

-ML fine-tuning refers to training an already trained ML model (e.g. a pre-trained ML model) with a changed scope.
+ML fine-tuning refers to the process of training an already pre-trained ML model on a more specific task or domain.
+This involves adjusting the MLModel parameters to better suit the new scope leveraging the knowledge it has already learned.

-Re-training of an ML Model specializationis not based on a specific type of inference, while fine-tuning of a pre-trained model means that the ML model will be trained with focus on some specific types of inference.
+In contrasts, re-training of an ML Model generally involves training the ml model from scratch without any prior specialization for a particular type of confidence.
+Fine-tunning , on the other hand , focuses on optimizing the ml model for a specific type of inference based on the new data provided.

-ML Model training process defined in TS 28.105 covers ML fine-tuning.
+The ML Model training process defined in TS 28.105 includes provisions for fine-tuning pre-tained models to better align them with targeted tasks.

 5.1.3.2 Use cases